Ariel Levy (actor): Acting career

 Since 2010, Levy has acted in the trilogy of director Nicolás López, "Qué pena tu vida", "Qué pena tu boda" and "Qué pena tu familia", which also made a series broadcast on Netflix called "Qué pena tu serie".

 Levy has been part of the international films Aftershock and The Green Inferno, the latter directed by director Eli Roth.

 In the year 2017, he began his career in Mexico with films like "Hazlo como hombre".

-Wrestling
+Professional wrestling career

 He began his career in Lucha Libre in 2015, debuting at the Chilean company "National Wrestling Championship" (CNL), which offered training and fight in events transmitted by various Internet platforms.
 On 3 August 2016, he called himself CNL Hollywood International Champion, thus holding the unofficial CNL championship.
 On 30 August, he was involved in a live fight during a radio broadcast; however, it was part of an advertising campaign for a CNL event.
 After several opportunities, on 30 September 2018, he becomes for the first time National Wrestling Champion CNL, winning the most important championship of that company.
 In the recordings for CNL Manía, broadcast on 7 December 2019, Ariel became for the second time a National Wrestling Champion CNL.